A highly recommended walk around Corfu town

 If you love The Durrells of Corfu then I bet you’re dying to visit Danilia Village where many outdoor scenes of the TV series have been filmed.
 Today I’m going to share an awesome tip so you can visit it when you’re next on the island!

-DANILIA VILLAGE HAS RE-OPENED ITS GATES TO THE PUBLIC!
+DANILIA VILLAGE IS OPEN TO THE PUBLIC!

 SPREAD THE WORD WITH A TWEET: